getslash/slash/doc/writing_tests.rst

 Writing Tests
 =============

-The easiest way to implement tests in shakedown is to write classes inheriting from :class:`shakedown.Test`.
+The easiest way to implement tests in slash is to write classes inheriting from :class:`slash.Test`.

 The Basics
 ----------

-Subclasses of :class:`shakedown.Test` are run by shakedown in a manner quite similar to the ``unittest.TestCase`` class.
+Subclasses of :class:`slash.Test` are run by slash in a manner quite similar to the ``unittest.TestCase`` class.
 Classes can contain multiple methods, each will be run as a separate "case".

-Shakedown only runs methods beginning with ``test`` as cases.
+Slash only runs methods beginning with ``test`` as cases.
 A minimalistic test implementation, therefore, can be written as follows:

 .. code-block:: python

- from shakedown import Test
+ from slash import Test

  class SomeCoolTest(Test):
      def test(self):
          pass # <-- test logic goes here

-Before and after each case, very much like ``unittest``'s ``setUp`` and ``tearDown``, :func:`shakedown.Test.before` and :func:`shakedown.Test.after` are run respectively.
+Before and after each case, very much like ``unittest``'s ``setUp`` and ``tearDown``, :func:`slash.Test.before` and :func:`slash.Test.after` are run respectively.
 This is very useful when including multiple test cases in a single class:

 .. code-block:: python